Dionisiy/CA/site-structure-i.md

 1. valid URL can be used for the value of the`href` attribute.

-2. The URL must be enclosed with quotation marks.
+1. The URL must be enclosed with quotation marks.

-3. Text between the `<a>` and `</a>` tags can be as few or as many words as you would like.
+1. Text between the `<a>` and `</a>` tags can be as few or as many words as you would like.

+To add images to a webpage, use the HTML _image_element: